-Finally, improved internal spectrum transparency might allow for more cross-government (federal to federal, state and local) collaboration, as the GMF may not provide the utility it should even though each agency has access to it.
-Such collaboration could have a number of benefits.
-First, it could enable better, more interoperable communications systems, which might allow agencies to return some spectrum back to NTIA for other agency missions and/or non-commercial entities like utilities, public safety state and local municipal governments.
-Second, it could allow non-federal entities seeking to share federal spectrum to identify potential targets for further study and exploration with NTIA and federal agencies with relevant assignments (at present, those seeking spectrum lack sufficient information even to begin such an inquiry).
-Third, relative to radar and other systems, it might identify areas of opportunity for acquiring and deploying new improved systems, enabling perhaps a greater packing of the existing allocations.
+Finally, improved internal spectrum transparency might allow for more cross-government (federal to federal, state and local) collaboration, as the GMF may not provide the utility it should even though each agency has access to it.18 Such collaboration could have a number of benefits.
+First, it could enable better, more interoperable communications systems, which might allow agencies to return more spectrum back to NTIA for other agency missions and/or non-commercial entities like utilities, public safety state and local municipal governments.
+Second, it could allow non-federal entities seeking to share federal spectrum to identify potential targets for further study and exploration with NTIA and federal agencies with relative assignments (at present, those seeking spectrum lack sufficient information even to begin such an inquiry).
+Third, relative to radar and other systems, it might identify areas of opportunity for acquiring and deploying new improved systems and more effective use of spectrum.
 Fourth, it might enable multiple agencies to migrate to a more data-centric Internet protocol communications environment where interoperability is achieved as a result of the protocol (why have five different agency systems when one data communications systems could serve 10 agencies with half the spectrum used?).
-Collectively, internal transparency will help identification of opportunities for such collaboration.
+Collectively, internal transparency will help us identify opportunities for such collaboration.